trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 ## [ROS Service](http://wiki.ros.org/Services)

-ROS services are one to one two way transport, it is suitable for request/reply interactions.
+ROS service is one to one two way transport, it is suitable for request/reply interactions.
 A ROS node(server) offers a service, while another ROS node(client) requests for the service.
 The server sends a response back to the client.
 Services are defined using srv files. srv files are just like msg files, except they contain two parts: a request and a response.
 Services also have types like topics.

 ### Creating a ROS Service